Community Based Learning

-In the past ten years, over 1,900 MCLA students have completed 22,262 service learning hours for 31 professors, in over 100 engaging courses.
+In the past ten years, over 1,900 MCLA students have completed 22,262 community based learning hours for 31 professors, in over 100 engaging courses.
 These students have helped identify and solve pressing community needs, worked with and learned from community leaders, and enriched their academic learning.

-Here's a sample of the more common service learning classes and projects.
+Here's a sample of the more common community based learning classes and projects.
 Download the full list.

 Introduction to Leadership